electricalwind/data7/Readme.md

 ## How to use the tools

+1. you can run mvn install and the tool is installed
-1. To use the tool, the first step is to create a folder in your local storage that will gather all data.
+2. To use the tool, the first step is to create a folder in your local storage that will gather all data.
     The structure once run the tool should look like this
     - myfolder
         - git